-&lt;sup>58 Abasciano, "Election," 370.
+58 Abasciano, "Election," 370.

-&lt;sup>59 Schreiner, "Response," 383 n.
+59 Schreiner, "Response," 383 n.
 19; see also idem, "Reflections," 34-35, and my criticism of the latter (Abasciano, "Election," 361-62).

-&lt;sup>60 Schreiner, "Response," 383 n.
+60 Schreiner, "Response," 383 n.
 19.

-election is found in the Bible with respect to the election of God's people unto eternal salvation, it is a primarily corporate election that is found.
+The idea of a primarily corporate election is indeed logical, and the only way to explain certain instances of election.
+On the level of sheer logic, both individualistic and corporate election are possible.
+But when we examine the evidence for which type of election is found in the Bible with respect to the election of God's people unto eternal salvation, it is a primarily corporate election that is found.
 It will not do to try and bar consideration of the corporate view from the start by claiming it is logically impossible.
 Such a claim is indefensible, and its acceptance will only serve to blind us from valid potential options for interpreting the language of election and to foster the reading of individualistic assumptions into the text of Scripture, which was penned in a collectivist milieu.